salesagility/SuiteCRM/tests/README.md

 Regression tests are typically functional or acceptance test which check that the software which was previously developed and tested still performs correctly after it was changed.
 Regression tests are also written when a user raises an issue with the software.
 If a tester can replicate an issue, then it is best practice to write an automated test that developers can also replicate and test the issue.
 This ensures that any future work doesn't contain the same issue.

-## Installing the test suite
+## Installing the testing framework
-The suite is built on top of composer and bower.
+The automated test framework is built on top of [codeception](http://codeception.com) and [mocha](https://mochajs.org/) (in the browser).
+It uses composer and bower to manage the dependencies.

 Run the following in your terminal
 <pre>